 Put yourself in the reader’s shoes.
 What would they want to know about your company, products and services?
 What questions would they want you to answer?
-Make sure your copy gives the reader all the information they need to feel confident investing in you.
+Give the reader all the information they need to feel confident investing in you.

 Reassure your reader

-People will have doubts about buying from you and you need to address these.
+People will have doubts about buying from you, so you need to address these.
 Price may be one of the biggest deciding factors but if you can convince someone of the value you provide then the price won’t matter.
 Reassure your reader that they are getting value for money.